-A total of 49% of colleagues participated in the NHS Staff Survey 2022 and results showed that 6.7% of white staff at SaTH experience discrimination at work from their manager, team leader or other colleagues (see figure 1 below), which is in line with the average for the white people benchmark group calculated nationally.
-Whereas 21.7% of all other ethnic groups at SaTH reported experiencing discrimination at work from a manager, team leader of other colleagues, which is 15% percentage points higher than white staff at SaTH.
+A total of 49% of colleagues participated in the staff survey and results from the 2022 staff survey, which was reported in March 2023, showed that 6.7% of white staff at SaTH experience discrimination at work from their manager or team leader (see figure 1 below), which is in line with the average for the white people benchmark group calculated nationally.
+Whereas 21.7% of all other ethnic groups at SaTH reported experiencing discrimination at work from a manger or team leader, which is 15% higher than white staff at SaTH and 4.4% higher than the average for the ethnic minority benchmark group, calculated nationally.
 This points to a considerable issue that needs to be better understood for effective improvement strategies to be developed.
 Early in 2023 we set up the Discrimination and Harassment Group, so that regular and focused attention could be given to this issue.
-The Group is made up of the Freedom to Speak Up Team, senior leaders, divisional business partners and the EDI Team.
-The Group acted on feedback from the NHS Staff Survey that colleagues feel that nothing is done when they raise concerns.
+The Group is made up of the Freedom To Speak Up team, senior leaders, Divisional Business Partners and the EDI team.
+The Group acted on feedback from the staff survey that staff feel that nothing is done when they raise concerns.
 New processes were set up and communicated and each concern is now logged, and feedback is provided to those who have raised concerns.
 Flowcharts on how to raise concerns have been created and posters put up on how to raise a concern.
-The People and OD Team has also introduced a series of interventions to improve staff turnover and continued to deliver cultural and leadership programmes.
+The People and OD department has also introduced a series of interventions to improve staff turnover and continued to deliver cultural and leadership programmes.

-Figure 1 - Discrimination from a manager or a team leader (NHS Staff Survey 2022)
+Figure 1 - Discrimination from a manager or a team leader (staff survey 2022)